How to Use Your GI Bill Benefits

 13) If you have been certified under Chapter 1606, Chapter 1607, Chapter 30 or VRAP of the GI Bill, then you must call the following number to verify your attendance starting on the last day of each month for which you are taking classes in order to receive your monthly GI Bill benefits:

 Call 1-877-823-2378 or visit the following website to verify your attendance online:

-14) Register for classes each proceeding semester and notify VA Certifying Official (Assistant Registrar) of your registration by submitting a Request for Certification of VA Education Benefits form for that semester.
-The form can be found here:
+14) Register for classes each proceeding semester and notify VA Certifying Official (Registrar) that you wish to use your VA benefits by submitting a Request for Certification of VA Education Benefits form in your student portal for that semester.